 Key to the 5G rollout is the Qualcomm 855 chip, which is two times faster than the nearest Android competitor, Amon said.
 That device is helping make 5G smartphones a reality, not merely hype: The chip is powering essentially every 5G smartphone unveiled at MWC, including the phone announced last week at a special Samsung event.

 Dr. June Hee Lee, SVP and head of technology strategy for Samsung, joined Qualcomm at the press event as well, congratulating Qualcomm on the launch of 5G and thanking him for the partnership.
 “After years of trials and testing, we are putting the most advanced network innovations directly in the hands of consumers,” Lee said.
-“Galaxy S10 5G running on a 5G network unlocks entire new possibilities.”
+“Galaxy S10 5G running on a

 But really, you’re asking: When can I get one?
 Amon’s got an answer for you.